winnandarkhin/Single-Page-CV/README.md

 # Single-Page-CV
-Create a single-page HTML CV to showcase your career history
+Create a single-page HTML CV to showcase your career history. (for educational purposes)

 ## Project Page URL